m3047/shodohflo/README.md

+# Prologue

+There's a perfectly good _dnstap_ dissector here.
+You'll find it in `shodohflo/`, with an example: `examples/tap_example.py`.

 # shodohflo

 Ultimately this is going to be a DNS and netflow (IP address) correlator.
 It also includes pure Python implementations of Frame Streams and Protobuf, useful in their own right.